+Individual accountability for all key business risks and controls is clear and documented in the risk register.
 The Group also has in place an incident reporting process which consists of a set of steps that is followed by risk and control owners to report and address incidents related to operational risk.
 The incident reporting process typically includes identifying and classifying the incident, assessing the impact / severity of the incident, investigating the root cause, and implementing corrective actions to prevent similar incidents in the future.
 The process also involves reporting the incident to relevant stakeholders, such as senior management, regulators, or customers, as required.
 The aim of the process is to ensure that incidents are promptly and effectively addressed, with a focus on minimizing their impact on the organization and its stakeholders.

-The internal audit function is responsible for performing an independent review of the adequacy and effectiveness of the Group's internal controls.
-The audit function considers the operational risk self-assessment process in the development of its audit universe and annual risk-based audit plan.
-In executing the audit plan a feedback loop also exists whereby audit findings and recommendations are considered by management and the risk function to ensure alignment with the risk registers and self-assessment ratings.
+The internal audit function is responsible for performing an independent review of the adequacy and effectiveness of the Group's internal controls as part of its annual risk-based audit plan.
+In executing the audit plan a feedback loop also exists whereby audit findings and recommendations are considered by management and the risk function.
 All key findings and exceptions are reported to the ARC.